rmee/gradle-plugins/kubectl/README.md

 For more detailed information, have a look at the `KubectlExtension`.

 For an example app have a look at https://github.com/crnk-project/crnk-example[crnk-example] how to deploy to Google Cloud with Kubernetes and Helm.
+Or https://github.com/cord3c/cord3c-project/tree/master/cord3c-example-deployment[cord3c-example] for how to deploy to DigitalOcean.

 ## Tasks